Is Milk Keto Friendly?

 5. Macadamia Nut Milk

-Macadamia nut milk is pricier than non-dairy keto-friendly milk, but it has the lowest net carb count.
+Macadamia nut milk is pricier than non-dairy keto-friendly milk but has the lowest net carb count.
 One cup contains a single gram of fiber and zero net carbs.

 Milks to Avoid on Keto